famous-ai/aeo-famous-ai/README.md

 # Famous AI - Headless CMS for Next.js

-A headless CMS package for Next.js that fetches FAQ data from your API and renders it statically at build time.
+A headless CMS package for Next.js that fetches and renders Blog data from your API.

 ## Installation